 In the renal outpatient clinic, a Tree of Life has been implemented.
 The Tree of Life is a way for renal transplant patients to thank department staff involved in their transplant journey and was created in response to feedback from people who said this is what they wanted to be able to do.
 Patients leave a message that is subsequently transformed into a wood and metal leaf to be placed on the tree.

 FFT feedback is collected in the CSU and work continues to make it easier for patients to leave comments associated with a particular area, so that the CSU can target improvements accordingly.
-A significant piece of work, supported by the Trust IT and Patient Experience teams, is almost at completion to deliver this capability.
+A significant piece of work, supported by the Trust IT and Patient Experience teams, has recently been completed to deliver this capability.
 An example of FFT feedback often received relates to patients reporting they are unhappy with the long distances they have to walk between departments.
 In response, the CSU are working with orthopaedics to identify, in advance of an appointment, if patients need an x-ray as part of their visit.
 If so, patients will be asked to attend x-ray prior to reporting at clinic, which will reduce the requirement for them to go back and forth between the two areas.

 Phlebotomy services are taking part in a leading for care programme and as part of this are filming a video of their service to provide better information for patients of what to expect when attending the department.
 The patient information leaflets for the service are also being revised.

 Customer service training has been introduced for all CSU receptionists and staff that are required as part of their role to regularly speak to people on the phone.
 This initiative has been introduced to provide support to staff in improving their communication, in response to feedback received through PALS and complaints.

 The Estates and Facilities (E+F) CSU shared how they regularly worked with members of the public to support improvements.
 One such example was through the PLACE (Patient Led Assessment of the Care Environment) inspections that took place annually to review many aspects of a patient’s environment.